 Maria Dymphina Cornelia van der Heijden, born June 1920.

 Pieter Henrik Johan van der Heijden.

 Pieter Robert Maire van der Heijden.

 Probate to Pieter Hendrick Johan van der Heijden – father, of ‘Brabant’ Sproughton, Suffolk.
 A works manager.

-Both Pieter & John are remembered on the war memorial at All Saint’s Church, Sproughton, Suffolk, and on their parents headstone at Ipswich New Cemetery.
+Both Pieter & John are remembered on the war memorial at All Saint’s Church, Sproughton, Suffolk, and on his brother & parent’s headstone at Ipswich New Cemetery.

 8th February 1943